bvasilop/udemy-complete-JS-course/5-advanced-JS/advanced-js.md

         job: { value: 'designer' }
         });

-* The difference between *object.create* and Constructor pattern is that the *object.create* builds an object that inherits directly from the one that we passed into the first argument while in the Function Constructor the newly created object inherits from the Constructor's prototype property
+* The difference between *object.create* and Constructor pattern is that the *object.create* builds an object that inherits directly from the one that we passed into the first argument while in the Function Constructor the newly created object inherits from the Constructor's prototype property.

-* One of the biggest benefits of object.create is that it allows us to implement a really complex inheritance structure
-    // in an easier way than function constructors because it allows us to directly specify which object should be a prototype.
+* One of the biggest benefits of *object.create* is that it allows us to implement a really complex inheritance structure in an easier way than function constructors because it allows us to directly specify which object should be a prototype.

 * Most popular method is using the Function Constructor

 ### Primitives vs Objects

-* Primitives: Numbers, Strings, Booleans, Undefined, Null.
+* Primitives:* Numbers, Strings, Booleans, Undefined, Null.

-* Everything else (is an object): Arrays, Functions, Objects, Dates, Wrappers for Numbers,
+* *Everything else (is an object):* Arrays, Functions, Objects, Dates, Wrappers for Numbers,

 * Big difference between Primitives and Objects is that variables containing Primitives actually hold that data inside of the variable itself.